Funds for Fuel Up to Play 60: FAQs

 What reporting is required of funded schools?

 Your school will be expected to submit an online Funds Use and Impact Report at the end of the school year.
-You will be asked to describe how your school used Funds and the impact it has had on your students, staff, school, parents and community.
-As part of this form you will be asked to provide school meal and dairy sales data.
-The report will open in early May; the deadline to submit the report is early June.
+You will be asked to describe how your school used your funding and the impact it has had on your students, staff, school, parents and community.
+You will also be required to provide Average Daily Participation (ADP) for breakfast and lunch, as well as dairy sales data.
+Please work with your School Nutrition/Food Service Manager to supply this data.
+The report will open in April; the deadline is in May.